 - In front of Union Station is a Monument to Multiculturalism, designed by Francesco Perilli.
 It is the sculpture of a man in a globe with birds.
 This monument was unveiled on July 1, 1985, by the Mayor of the time, Arthur Eggleton.
 It was the 58th anniversary of Union Station, coinciding with Canada Day.

 - On the base of the monument are three charters of rights to which Canada adheres.
-However, it is often obstructed by food trucks and street vendors.
+However, you’ll find it often obstructed by food trucks and street vendors.

 - Campsite Founding

 - In Simcoe Park is a monument called Campsite Founding, by Golden and Eichenberg.
-It was installed in 1994.
-It represents a long tent next to a pyramid fireplace.
+Installed in 1994, it represents a long tent next to a pyramid fireplace.

-- The Triad monument is located on Front Street near the Royal York.
-It was designed by Ted Bieler and installed in 1984.
+- The Triad monument can be found on Front Street near the Royal York.
+Designed by Ted Bieler and installed in 1984.

-- Also in Simcoe Park, in front of the Campsite Founding, is Anish Kapoor’s Mountain monument made of aluminum, installed in 1995.
+- Also in Simcoe Park, in front of the Campsite Founding, see Anish Kapoor’s Mountain monument made of aluminum, installed in 1995.

 - Anonymity of Prevention